cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 The Flake8 hook
 ---------------

-Flake8_ is a linter framework for Python.
+Flake8_ is an extensible linter framework for Python.
-The configuration file for Flake8 and its extensions is named ``.flake8`` and located in the project directory.
-For more details, see the section :ref:`Flake8 plugins`.
+For more details, see the section :ref:`Linting with Flake8`.

 The reorder-python-imports hook